francesco-scar/HK-124528-mini-CNC-controller/README.md

 |-|Z Probe|A5|
 |GND|GND|GND|

-\* you can connect this pin to pin 8, so that the steppers are enabled only when they have to turn, but I prefered keep them always active to avoid unwanted movements (and position loss).
+\* you can connect this pin to pin 8, so that the steppers are enabled only when they have to turn, but I prefered keep them always active to avoid unwanted movements (and position loss), this way it consume more current and motors and drivers can heat up a little more, but otherwise the motors don't oppose resistance to unwanted forces along the axis.

 This is still a work in progress...